jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> Ludum Dare game jam event organization's logo.
+> Ludum Dare game jam event organization's logo 🕹️

 In the case of <i><b>Ludum Dare</b></i>, and other game jam competitions like it—the mission is to build a video game that is as enjoyable as possible.